 The Massena Fire Department achieved an ISO rating(PPC) of 4.
 The only other department in St. Lawrence County to receive this high a rating was Ogdensburg Fire.
 Only 12% of fire departments in the United States have a higher class rating than Massena Fire.
 The ISO rates municipalities on a scale of 1 to 10.
 An ISO Class 10 rating is considered the least effective fire defense while an ISO class 1 rating is the most effective fire defense system.
 Most of the largest U.S. insurers use these ratings as part of their decision making when deciding what coverage to offer, and what prices to charge for personal and commercial property insurance.
 According to the ISO the price of fire insurance in a community with a good Public Protection Classification(PPC) grade is substantially lower than in a community with a poor PPC grade”.

-The Massena Fire Departments protection area consists of approximately 57 square miles, 7,500 housing units, as well as 14 Churches, the St. Lawrence Center Mall, other local businesses, and various civic complexes.
+The Massena Fire Department provides fire and emergency protection to approximately 12,900 citizens in both the Town and Village of Massena.
+Massena Fire also provides mutual aid to surrounding communities.
+The Massena Fire Departments protection area consists of approximately 68 square miles, 7,500 housing units, as well as 14 Churches, the St. Lawrence Center Mall, Harte Haven shopping center, and other local businesses, Massena Arena, and other civic complexes.
 The Massena Fire Department is also responsible for protecting critical infrastructure located within the protection area.
 This infrastructure includes: